DearVikki/obsidian-cloze-plugin/README.md

 ### Utilizing clozes

-Note: it only works in reading mode.
-Everything remains same in editing mode.

 #### Single cloze

 To toggle the visibility of a cloze area, simply click on it.
+Note it only works in reading mode.
+Everything remains same in editing mode.

 <img src="https://raw.githubusercontent.com/dearvikki/obsidian-cloze-plugin/main/assets/enable_highlight.gif" width="400" />